drexed/lite-ruby/docs/ENUMERABLE.md

 `drop_last`
 ------
-drops the last number of elements of a collection.
+Drops the last number of elements in a collection.

 ```ruby
 [].drop_last(1)      #=> []